Skip to main content

 As a Northwestern undergraduate, you may take – with program approval or acceptance to the degree program – the following three (3) courses:

-Proseminar in Higher Education (offered each fall term)
+Higher Education Foundations through History, Policy, and Contemporary Issues (offered each fall term)

-Budgeting and Finance in Higher Education (offered each winter term)
+Finance and Budget in Higher Education (offered each winter term)

-Structure, Governance and Leadership in Higher Education (offered each spring term)
+Structure, Governance, and Leadership in Higher Education Organizations (offered each spring term)

 Recommended Time Frame